 The Metropolitan Museum, the Whitney, and the Guggenheim present an afternoon of art-making workshops, salon-style conversation, verbal description, and touch tours.

-The Museum of Modern Art (MOMA) is presenting a series of free lectures and art-making workshops at the Andrew Heiskell Library this winter.
-All programs will take place in the first floor community room.
-At each program all participants will receive a pass for up to five people to visit the Museum for free!
+The Museum of Modern Art (MoMA) is presenting a series of free lectures and art-making workshops at the Library.
+The programs will be held in the first floor community room.
+All participants will receive a pass for one free admission of up to five persons.

 Book Discussion Group

 Our book discussion group meets on the third Saturday of every other month at 10:00 a.m.
-Join us for lively discussions about thought-provoking books.
-Register by phone (212-206-5400), email (email@example.com), or in person.
+Join us to talk about thought-provoking books!
+Register by phone (212-206-5400), email (email@example.com

 NLS Digital Book Player and BARD Workshops

 Take listening to digital books to the next level by learning how to use the advanced features of both the Standard and Advanced model players.
-This ongoing workshop program includes a demonstration of downloading books from the BARD (Braille and Audio Reading Download) website and a discussion of commercial book players as well as the library-issued players.
-Registered patrons who do not yet have a player will be able to take one home after the workshop.
+This workshop includes a demonstration of downloading books from BARD (Braille and Audio Reading Download) and a discussion of commercial book players as well as the library-issued players.
+Registered patrons who do not yet have a player will be able to take one home.

 Family Story Time

-Wednesdays, January 9, February 6, and March 6 at 10:30 a.m.
-Children and their parents or caregivers can Enjoy stories, rhymes and songs at this story time that is suitable for all ages.
+Wednesdays, April 10, May 1, and June 5 at 10:30 a.m.
+Children and their parents or caregivers can enjoy stories, rhymes and songs at this story time that is suitable for all ages.